preboot/angular-webpack/README.md

 ## Running the app

 After you have installed all dependencies you can now run the app with:

 ```bash
 npm start
 ```

 It will start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://localhost:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).
+The port will be displayed to you as `http://localhost:3000`.

 ## Developing